-This option allows you to quickly match the playhead position of two tracks.
-With this option enabled, when you load the same file on one Virtual Deck that is already loaded on the other Virtual Deck, the playhead will jump to the position of the track that was loaded first, with the keylock state and looping settings copied.
+This allows you to quickly match the playhead position of two tracks.
+With this option set, when you load a track on one Virtual Deck that is already loaded on the other Virtual Deck (it must be the same file), the playhead will jump to the position of the track that was loaded first, with the keylock state and looping settings copied.
 This setting overrides the Play from start and Play from first cue point options.